 Before mailing it out, you’ll have to make sure the stamps are still valid, if not, you may need to purchase new ones.

 Finally, you can contact the sender and inform them that the previous resident no longer lives there so they won’t send their mail to you anymore.

 Also, contact the recipient if possible confirming they’ve received their mail and urge them to apply for a change of address.
 If the mail is not received within two weeks, you should contact USPS for a status.

-If you do not know their address, you can write on the envelope “Moved – Return to Sender” and put it back in the mailbox so the Post Office will take care of it.
+If you do not know their address, you can write on the envelope “Moved – Return to Sender” and put it back in the mailbox so the US Post Office will then forward it.

 If you receive a letter to an unknown recipient, this probably means the address is incorrect.
 Something as small as one digit can cause mistakes when sending mail, if it’s important mail, it’s a bigger problem.

 Always be careful when sending or forwarding mail to write the correct address.

 In this case, contact USPS about this and they will send in someone from the Post Office or explain the problem to your mailman and the mail piece will be placed at the Mail Recovery Center (MCR) at the Post Office until claimed.

 For more information visit: USPS FAQ Page